MooGuZ/UMPrest.OO/README.md

 #### Data format
 In this program, video data are stored as **uint8**, while convert to **double** (**gsingle** when GPU acceleration is enabled) before calculation.

+### Patch Module in MotionMaterial
+**patchSize** set to **NaN** as default, which means disable patch module.
+In this case, output frame should be in the same dimension of input data.

+#### Auto-Load System with cache
+Input dimension (**dimin**) is fixed when patch module is off to ensure output dimension (**dimout**) be consist.
+Function **loadData** would check the dimension of loaded data to enfore this requirement.

+#### MotionMaterial.istraversed
+This function would check whether or not the input data is traversed.
+However, this property would update itself for next round after you check the value of it.
+So, if you call this function twice after you traversed a dataset, the first would return TRUE, while the other return FALSE.